COVID-19 pandemic in the Philippines: Tourism

-The NEDA reported that the coronavirus pandemic would incur a ($448 million) monthly loss of tourism revenue for the Philippines, and the impact of the pandemic could last around five to six months based on past experiences from the SARS, H1N1, and the MERS outbreaks.
-Over 5,200 flights covering two months, which were to be serviced by member airlines of the Air-Carriers Association of the Philippines, were canceled.
-Meanwhile, the Asian Development Bank predicts a ($2.2 billion) loss in the tourism sector, while the Tourism Congress of the Philippines estimates the figures at around ($395 million), considering that 12.7% of the Philippines' GDP is generated through tourism.
+The NEDA reported that the coronavirus pandemic would incur a ($448 million) monthly loss of tourism revenue for the Philippines, and the impact would likely last around five to six months, based on past experiences from the SARS, H1N1, and MERS outbreaks.
+Over 5,200 flights across two months, to be serviced by member airlines of the Air-Carriers Association of the Philippines, were canceled.
+In March 2020, the Asian Development Bank predicted a ($2.2 billion) loss in the tourism sector, while in February the Tourism Congress of the Philippines estimated the figures at around ($395 million), considering that 12.7% of the Philippines' GDP is generated through tourism.
 Europe Solidaire Sans Frontières also reported potential damage to Philippine tourism.

-The National Museum of the Philippines temporarily closed its complex in Manila and all branch museums throughout the country.
+The National Museum of the Philippines temporarily closed its Manila complex and all branch museums across the country.

-The Philippine Shopping Festival, a nationwide mall sale event backed by the Department of Tourism originally scheduled on March 1–31, 2020, was postponed due to the COVID-19 pandemic.
-Several local festivals across the country were also either canceled or postponed due to the ongoing COVID-19 pandemic.
+The Philippine Shopping Festival, a nationwide mall sale event backed by the Department of Tourism originally scheduled March 1–31, 2020, was postponed due to the COVID-19 pandemic.
+Several local festivals across the country were also either canceled or postponed.